-Open heart surgery is a major operation.
-It needs a hospital stay of a week or more, including time in the intensive care unit immediately after surgery.
+Open heart surgery is a major operation that requires a hospital stay of a week or more.
+An individual will often spend time in the intensive care unit immediately after surgery.

-This article will focus on open heart surgery for adults.
+This article will focus on the preparation, procedure, and recovery for open heart surgery in adults.

 Open heart surgery is an operation to repair a fault or damage in the heart.
-The surgeon opens the chest to get access to the heart.
+The operation requires the surgeon to open the chest to access the heart.

-The total hospital stay needed for open heart surgery is around 7 to 10 days.
-This includes a day or more in the intensive care unit immediately after the operation.
+A person undergoing open heart surgery will need to stay in the hospital for 7 – 10 days.
+This includes at least a day in the intensive care unit immediately after the operation.

 Preparing for the surgery

 Preparation for open heart surgery starts the night before.
-Patients should eat an evening meal as normal but take no food or drink at all after midnight.
+A person should eat an evening meal as usual but must not consume any food or drink after midnight.

-It is helpful to have all personal medical information ready for the hospital team.
+Be sure to have all personal medical information on hand.
 This might include a list of medications, recent illness, and insurance information.

-The doctors may need to run tests before the surgery, such as heart monitoring or taking blood samples.
-The team may place a line into a vein for fluids and drugs to be delivered.
+The doctors may also need to run tests before surgery, such as monitoring the heart or taking blood samples.
+A doctor or nurse might place a line into a vein to enable the delivery of fluids.

 During the operation

-The amount of time needed for open heart surgery varies by the particular procedure and the patient.
-As a guide, the National Heart, Lung, and Blood Institute say that a coronary artery bypass takes 3 to 6 hours.
+The length of time it takes to carry out open heart surgery depends on the type of procedure and the needs of the individual.
+As a guide, the National Heart, Lung, and Blood Institute (NHLBI) state that a coronary artery bypass takes 3 to 6 hours.

 Who is in theater for open heart surgery?